morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/33_apline-vm.md

 ---
-title: "3.3 Using the Alpine Disk"
+title: "Using the Alpine Disk"
-weight: 330
+weight: 23
-labfoldernumber: "03"
+labfoldernumber: "02"
-sectionnumber: 3.3
 description: >
-  Create a VirtualMachine using the provisioned Alpine Cloud Disk Image.
+  Create a virtual machine using the provisioned Alpine Cloud Disk Image
 ---

 In the previous section we have provisioned a custom alpine cloud disk image.
 We will now create a VM which uses this